CaesarXInsanium/clrs_notes_cxi/notes/Foundations/01algorithms_role.md

 : Splitting work amongst more than one processor cores and threads to speed up computation times

-## Algorithms as a Technology
+## 1.2 Algorithms as a Technology

-Time and space are two things that are limited.
+Time and space are two things that are finite.
 Time that a computer takes to compute a thing and amount of memory and hard drive space in which to do it in

 Efficiency:
-Refers to time and space required to compute solution compared against other algorithms.
+Refers to time and space required to compute solution relative to size of problem.

 ## Algorithms and other Technologies